Skip to main content

 #

-The CARRY output is straightforward.
+The CARRY output is also straightforward.
 Connect each pair of inputs to an AND gate, and feed the results into a 3-input OR gate.
 This ensures that the CARRY output is positive when two or more inputs are positive.
 This unlocks the Full Adder component.

 Bit Switch